-- Complete the 21 credit hour program of studies as outlined. - Achieve a minimum of 2.5 cumulative grade point average on a 4.00 scale. - Receive the recommendation of the seminary faculty. - Complete 9 credit hours in a chosen specialized area of study. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.
+- Complete the 21-credit hour program of studies as outlined. - Achieve a minimum of 2.5 cumulative grade point average on a 4.00 scale. - Receive the recommendation of the seminary faculty. - Complete all program requirements within five years of beginning studies. - Complete 9 credit hours in a chosen specialized area of study. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.